© P.Royer

 Aime 2000

-Aime La Plagne or Aime 2000 stands out with its angular buildings jutting out of the ridgeline at 2,000m.
+With its angular buildings jutting out of the ridgeline at 2,000m, it stands out.
 You can circumnavigate Aime 2000 on a red run and then join the blue piste down to the bottom of the Bobsleigh track below Plagne 1800.
 Alternatively, head on down the mountain to one of the lowest parts of resort in Montalbert.

 Montalbert and Longefoy

-These two villages lie at around 1,200m elevation, with four ski lifts, lots of cross country itineraries, lots of blue pistes and a small freestyle area.
+Lying at around 1,200m elevation, with four ski lifts, lots of cross-country itineraries, blue pistes and a small freestyle area.
 The runs are in the trees down here which makes it a good place to be on bad weather days.
-In 2015, the main Montalbert ski lift was updated, changing it from a chairlift to a bubble-lift, making it much quicker and more comfortable.
+The main Montalbert lift is a bubble-lift, making it much quick and comfortable.

-Les Arcs has 200km of piste, a high point of 3,226m and excellent snow-making facilities that guarantee back-to-resort skiing all season long (see the piste maps).
-A haven for intermediate skiers with a total of 128 pistes including 64 blue and 44 red pistes.
-There are also three green pistes and 17 black pistes, all accessed by 54 ski lifts.
+Comprising of four villages, Les Arcs has around 200km of piste, a high point of 3,226m and excellent snow-making facilities that guarantee back-to-resort skiing all season long (see the piste maps).
+A haven for intermediate skiers, it's mostly blues and reds.

 The area is split into the following resort villages: